 What is Christmas?
 It is tenderness for the past, courage for the present, hope for the future. —Agnes M. Pahro

-One of my favorite things to make during theis stovetop Christmas potpourri.
+One of my favorite things during the holiday season is making stovetop Christmas potpourri.

 There are hundreds of recipes out there, but today, I wanted to share a simple recipe that I’ve used for the last several years that you can recreate in your home.
 Try scenting your home this way in case burning candles isn’t an option for you.
 Feel free to share this post as I created a printable “recipe” below that you can pass along to your friends and family!

 Christmas Memories: Holiday Stovetop Potpourri Recipe | SheSweatsDiamonds.com

 A recipe for a home scent without needing to burn candles or using room sprays!

 - 1 apple - sliced

 - 1 tsp ground cinnamon

 Fill your pot halfway or 3/4 of the way with water.